Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Real Data Analysis

 The grey lines in Figure \ref{fig1} represent the traffic network of Western Australia and each red point denotes an accident spot.
 It is clear from this Figure that accidents are highly concentrated around the Perth metropolitan area located in the western coastal region.
 This region contains nearly $75\%$ of the population in Western Australia.
 By contrast, the remote eastern region has a much sparser road network and a smaller number of traffic accidents.
 Our goal is to estimate the intensity function over this network to investigate the spatial variation of accident occurrences.

 We build the SVCI model of the intensity function with a spatially varying intercept, $\rho(u;\beta)=\exp\{\beta_0(u)\}$.
 In this study, we don't have any spatial covariates available and hence we focus on detecting the clustered patterns of the intensity function $\rho(u)$.
+SVCI takes about $1.75$ minutes to construct a connection graph using the graph construction method in Section 3.1 and takes on average $5.01$ seconds to get an estimate of $\bbeta$ for each tuning parameter.
 Figure \ref{fig4} plots the estimated log intensity $\log\hat{\rho}(u)$ on the road network.
 We notice that $\hat{\rho}(u)$ has a large spatial variation, ranging from $0$ per kilometer in some remote eastern areas to nearly $50$ accidents per kilometer in some busy roads in the Perth metropolitan area.

 We zoom into the sub-region of $[372, 431]\times [6434, 6501]$ km, which is displayed in Figure \ref{fig5} (a), to have a detailed investigation of the traffic accident rates in the densely populated Perth metropolitan area.
 It is clear that several roads are having substantially higher intensities than the rest of the roads, many of which are along the major freeways of the city.
 In particular, we observe very high intensity values at or near the center of the city marked by the purple color.
 Indeed, these roads and intersection are located at the Perth Central Business District.
 In contrast, although having dense local road networks, many residential areas away from highways have relatively lower intensity values.
 One advantage of SVCI lies in its capability of capturing intensity functions with abrupt changes.
 To give an example, we highlight a road segment on Highway 5 in Perth by a red circle in Figure \ref{fig5} (a), and show the zoomed map in Figure~\ref{fig5} (b).
 It is noticeable that a sudden jump in the estimated intensity function appears near the southwest end of the road.
 After verifying with the Google satellite image, we confirm that the northeast part of the road passes through a large residential area, whereas the southwest part is a commercial and public service area (restaurants/shops/school/church/hospital) that is expected to have a higher rate of accidents.